304 North Cardinal St.

 Winter Gem boxwood: A cold-hardy evergreen shrub for the home landscape

 Disclosure: This article may contain affiliate links, meaning we may earn a small commission if readers purchase products through these links.
 As an Amazon Associate, we earn commission from qualifying purchases.

 ‘Winter Gem’ is a cultivar of little leaf boxwood that is particularly hardy to cold-weather conditions.
 Winter gem boxwood retains its lovely emerald green throughout winter with minimum bronzing, bouncing back to a rich green colour as the snow melts.
 This evergreen shrub is also deer resistant, drought-tolerant, and easy to maintain.

 Winter Gem Boxwood (Buxus ‘Winter Gem’)

-Winter gem boxwood is not a patented cultivar, and is labelled with several different latin names by plant nurseries.
-Here are some of the ways that “Winter Gem” can be labelled:
+Winter Gem Boxwood is labeled with several different Latin names by plant nurseries.
+Here are some of the ways that “Winter Gem” can be labeled:

 - Buxus microphylla var. koreana ‘Winter Gem’

 - Buxus sinica var. insularis ‘Winter Gem’

 “The New Royal Horticultural Society Dictionary of Gardening (Huxley, 1992), lists three botanical varieties of Buxus microphylla, namely var. insularis, var. koreana (Korean Littleleaf Boxwood) and var. sinica.
 Others use a different classification, and cultivars that previously were placed under Buxus microphylla var. koreana are now sometimes listed under Buxus microphylla var. japonica or Buxus sinica var. insularis.”Buxus microphylla var. koreana, Oregon State University, College of Agricultural Sciences – Department of Horticulture